dbdq/neurodecode/README.md

 Replay the recorded signals in real time as if it was transmitted from a real acquisition server.

 ### Decoder
 This folder contains decoder and trainer modules.
-Currently, LDA, regularized LDA, Random Forests, and Gradient Boosting Machines are supported as the classifier type.
-Neural Network-based decoders are currently under experiment.
+Currently, LDA, regularized LDA, Random Forests, and Gradient Boosting Machines are supported as the standard classifier type.
+Neural network-based decoders can be added as a customer decoder.

 ### Protocols
 Contains some basic protocols for training and testing.
 Google Glass visual feedback is supported through USB communication.